openedx/openedx-learning/docs/decisions/0002-content-flexibility.rst

 The following are foundational, extensible concepts in the Learning Core, which can be combined in different ways:

-Item
+Component
-  An Item is a small piece of content, like a video, problem, or bit of HTML text.
+  A Component is a small piece of content, like a video, problem, or bit of HTML text.
 It has an identity, renderer, and potentially student state.
 It is not a container for other content, and has no child elements.

-  Items are analogous to the "Module" portion of the traditional Open edX course.

-Segment
-  A Segment is an ordered list of Items that must be presented to the user together.
-The Items inside a Segment may be of different types, but it does not make sense to show one of these Items in isolation.
-An example could be one Item that explains a problem scenario, along with a problem Item that asks a question about it–a common scenario in content libraries.
-By default, each Item is its own Segment.

-  Open edX currently models these as nested Verticals (a.k.a.
-Units), but this often causes problems for code that traverses the content without realizing that such a nesting is possible.

 Unit
-  This is a list of one or more Segments that is displayed to the user on one page.
-A Unit may be stitched together using content that comes from multiple sources, such as content libraries.
-Units do not have to be strictly instructional content, as things like upgrade offers and error messages may also be injected.
+  A Unit is an ordered list of one or more Components.
+A Unit is addressable in the browser at some URL, and is displayed together.
+A common use case might be to display some introductory Text, a Video, and some followup Problem (all separate Components).
+An individual Component in a Unit may or may not make sense when taken outside of that Unit–e.g. a Video may be reusable elsewhere, but the Problem referencing the video might not be.

 Sequence
   A Sequence is a collection of Units that are presented one after the other, either to assess student understanding or to achieve some learning objective.